P.O. Box 144, Falmouth, MA 02541-0144 - Barnstable County

 • Please give your full name and reason for the request.

->>> Click Here for a video playlist about our society!
+>>> Click Here for a video playlist about our society.

 The Society is a nonprofit organization of beginner, amateur, and professional family historians and genealogists dedicated to studying, preserving and sharing family histories.
 Established in 1985, FGS promotes genealogical research among members; the Barnstable County, MA community; and anyone interested in family history.

-The Society normally meets the
+The Society generally meets

-2nd Saturday of each month.
+on a selected Saturday of each month.

 Since April 2022 we have resumed live monthly meetings at the Hermann Foundation Room of the Falmouth (Massachusetts) Public Library